 The Mpanda project originally began as a government-led initiative to build a hydropower dam, with construction work starting on earlier designs in 2012.
 However, works were halted in 2015 due to a funding shortfall.

 The project was subsequently handed over to the private sector to redesign as a run-of-river project under a 25-year build-own-operate-transfer (“BOOT”) concession with the Burundi government.
 Hydroneo’s revised design involves a 10-metre weir, reducing the area under flooding from 100ha to 5ha, and requiring no population resettlement.

-REPP’s development loan will be used to co-finance outstanding development works leading to financial close.
-Reaching financial close will unlock a further USD 25 million in senior debt for construction of the plant, including a potential ~USD 2.8 million construction loan from REPP.
+REPP’s development loan is being used to co-finance outstanding development works necessary for achieving financial close, including a bankable ESIA and detailed feasibility study.
+Reaching financial close will unlock a further USD 25 million in senior debt for construction of the plant, including a potential ~USD 4 million construction loan from REPP.

 Contracted date: 25 September 2020*